 During the Carter administration, Ruth was successfully nominated for the appellate court.
 Next, former president, Bill Clinton, successfully nominated her for the Supreme Court.
 Justice Ginsburg has been at the Supreme Court for 25 years now.
 Justice Ginsburg’s views and votes on the Supreme Court have helped shape and mold our American democracy to a more progressive landscape.
 Now, that seems to be shaken in the Trump Era.
 With Justice Neil Gorsuch joining the team last year and now possibly Brett Kavanaugh this fall, Ginsburg has had to move her views further to the left.
 Justice Anthony Kennedy’s retirement announcement last month was a shocking blow to every liberal, progressive, person of color, and LGBTQ family in our country.
 Kennedy was an incredible swing vote for the court, sometimes siding with the left and others with the right.
 In 2015, Justice Kennedy was the deciding factor to legalizing same-sex marriage.

 RBG is rated PG (Parental Guidance).
 For some thematic elements and language.

 Solo: A Star Wars Story is a narratively uneven structure, but ultimately it's still a fast-paced space opera.
 Dust off the rough parts and you’re in for a ride.

 That direction came into Ron Howard’s (Rush and A Beautiful Mind) hands.
-Howard mostly gets the job done for Solo.
+Howard kind of gets the job done for Solo.
 Guided through the rough patches, Han and his crew take flight and fight to save their own skin.
 In Solo, we are thrown into the dark and dangerous criminal underworld; while we also meet Chewbacca (Joonas Suotamo), Lando Calrissian (the fantastic Donald Glover), Qi'ra (The fierce Emilia Clarke), Beckett (a stubborn Woody Harrelson) and L3-37 – a feminist fighting droid (voiced by Phoebe Waller-Bridge).
 The film really takes it into second gear, when we are introduced to Glover’s notorious Lando Calrissian at a gambling casino.
 Glover embodies the role as the famous former smuggler played by Billy Dee Williams back in the ‘80s.
 To me, Glover was the best part of this movie and kept the ball rolling.
 I would love to see Glover in his own standalone Star Wars adventure.